|mark.stokes (at) ohba.ox.ac.uk|

 Mark's research explores the role of selective attention in perception, working memory and flexible decision-making.
 Mark is particularly interested in how these core cognitive functions are integrated for goal-directed adaptive behaviour.

-As Head of Attention Group at the Oxford Centre for Human Brain Activity (OHBA), Mark coordinates a programme of cognitive neuroscientific research exploring the mechanisms that underpin high-level cognition in the human brain.
+As Head of Attention Group at the Department of Experimental Psychology, Mark coordinates a programme of cognitive neuroscientific research exploring the mechanisms that underpin high-level cognition in the human brain.
 This research programme exploits a broad range of complementary methods for measuring and stimulating brain activity with high temporal and spatial resolution.
-Mark's group are also exploring new directions to translate their research in fundamental cognitive neuroscience to psychiatric models of mood disorders and schizophrenia.
+Mark's group are also exploring new directions to translate their research in fundamental cognitive neuroscience to psychiatric models of mood disorders.

 Mark maintains a neuroscience blog, The Brain Box, to disseminate his own research to a more general audience, as well as to comment on other public-interest topics in neuroscience from the latest breakthroughs to ongoing controversies.
 Mark also co-hosts Brain Metrics at Nature.
 Mark also uses Twitter to engage his science with a wider public audience: @StokesNeuro.